ComaVN/multee/README.md

 ## Purpose

-This package implements a multiplexer for io.Readers, making it possible to read from a single io.Reader several times, without needing to Seek back to the beginning.
+This package implements a multiplexer for io.Readers, making it possible to read from a single io.Reader several times concurrently, without needing to Seek back to the beginning.

 ## Usage